FAQs

 - Secured protections for water from gas fracking

-- Supported policies that wiped billions off student debt
+- Backed policies that cut billions in student debt

-- Advocated for better wages for childcare workers
+- Fought for better wages for childcare workers

-- Increased the number of women in Parliament to a record high
+- Helped increase the number of women in Parliament to a record high